PiSimo/PiCamNN/README.md

   <code>wget https://www.dropbox.com/s/rw1fa9tz2yoge0j/tiny.h5?dl=0 -O tiny.h5</code>
  <br/> <code>sudo mv index.html /var/www/html/</code><br />
  (NOTE: If you aren't on raspbian apache's base folder might not be /var/www/html/ so check before!)<br /><br />
- <p>Before starting the main script you might change in picam.py some variables:</p>
+ <p>Before starting the main script you should change in picam.py some variables:</p>
  <p><code>maxDays = 7</code> If you have stored more then maxDays videos on your devices the oldest one will be removed</p>
  <p><code>baseFolder = "/var/www/html/" </code> Change this variable if your apache hasn't created that folder </p>
  <p><code>scriptFolder = "/home/pi/PiCamNN/"</code> Change this variable with the path which contains the scripts and the weights </p>